Adapted Growth

 “Tell me about a time you had a conflict at work and what you did to get past it.”

-Asking a potential salesperson how they plan and work through processes is much better than asking how they resolve conflict.
+Asking a potential salesperson how they plan and work through processes is more impactful than asking how they resolve conflicts.

 Ask them: